 There are over 10,000 hotels and apartments to stay in Tajikistan, so you will be spoiled for choice especially when in Dushanbe.

 Tajikistan is generally safe to drink but it is advised that you don't go out alone at night.

 Somoni is the official currency used in Tajikistan.

 Nationals from Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Mongolia, Jordan, Russia and Ukraine do not need a visa for visits up to 90 days.

 Do not drink the tap water here, as there is no working purification system.
 It is better to carry along bottled water.

 English, is hardly spoken here, and the only people likely to speak a word are youths, especially in the capital city.

-list of networks operators in Tajikistan
+list of network operators in Tajikistan

 and also details about each of them.

 Currency Name: Tajikistani somoni